smaclell/smaclell.github.io/_drafts/essential-configuration.md

 <sup id="essential-configuration-reverse-note-1"><a href="#essential-configuration-note-1">1</a></sup> a service that creates virtual
 machines.
 We could either have users provide all of this information through the API or hide it as configuration within the system, but would be unable to eliminate any of this configuration.
-From these initial pieces of required information we determined what our essential configuration needed to be for the operation we wanted to accomplish.
+From the required settings, we determined what our essential configuration needed to be for the operations we wanted to accomplish.

 The Ideal
 ===============================================================================